Oslo with children

 Fun restaurants in Oslo with kids

 Oslo is known for its vibrant culinary scene and diverse dining options.
-For families looking for kid-friendly restaurants, Vippa and Mathallen are absolute must-sees.
+For families looking for kid-friendly restaurants, Vippa and Mathallen are highly recommended.

 Vippa